bigjilm/ping-ponguin-react-app/README.md

 ```

 Runs the app in the development mode and the server with [nodemon](https://github.com/remy/nodemon).

-Open http://localhost:3000 to view it in the browser.
+Open http://localhost:3000 to view the app in the browser.
 The server runs on http://localhost:3333.

 The page and the server will reload if you make edits.
 You will also see any lint errors in the console.